axiomhq/setup-axiom/README.md

 This will run your deployment on <http://localhost:8080>.

-# License
+## License

-The scripts and documentation in this project are released under the [MIT License](LICENSE)
+The scripts and documentation in this project are released under the [MIT License](LICENSE).